-- Make friends with imperfect food.
-So much produce is wasted because it doesn’t look just right.
+- Make friends with ugly food.
+So much produce is wasted because it doesn’t look picture perfecct.
 Imperfect Foods is one food delivery service operating in Minnesota that allows consumers to buy imperfect foods, delivered right to their home.
 Similar businesses are popping up all over the country so watch for new businesses to arrive.

-- It’s easy to start eating meat-free one day a week, and it could be the beginning of a wonderful journey.
+- Make the shift to eat less meat by going meat-free just one day a week.
+It could be the beginning of a wonderful journey.
 Check out the Meatless Monday movement.

 - If you’d like to try eating vegetarian/vegan more often, check out some of the great restaurants in town.

-- Get support from experienced eaters: Minneapolis Vegan Meetup, the Vegan Minnesota Facebook group, or Compassionate Action for Animals for in-person classes and events, like VegFest!
+- Get support from experienced eaters at Minneapolis Vegan Meetup, or the Vegan Minnesota Facebook group.
+Check out Compassionate Action for Animals for in-person classes and events, like VegFest!
 Or get personalized vegan coaching from a vegan nutritionist or dietician.